 MEGACE by Bristol Myers Squibb is cachexia.
 Approved for anorexia, cachexia, an unexplained significant weight loss in patients with a diagnosis of acquired immunodeficiency syndrome (aids).
 First approved in 1971.

 MEGACE (megestrol acetate) is an oral small-molecule tablet approved in 1971 for treating anorexia, cachexia, and unexplained weight loss in AIDS patients.
-The precise mechanism by which megestrol acetate produces these effects remains unknown, though it is believed to act on appetite and metabolic pathways.
+The precise mechanism of action remains unknown, though it is believed to address appetite and weight-related symptoms in wasting syndromes.

 Worked on MEGACE at Bristol Myers Squibb?
 Share your interview experience or compensation data (+7 days Pro)